ninabarzh/orchard/mitigations/data/I2P.md

   * An additional end to end layer of encryption hides the data from the outbound tunnel endpoint and the inbound tunnel gateway.
   * Each tunnel has an encryption layer to avoid unauthorized disclosure to peers inside the network.

+## Installation

+I2P is available for Windows, Mac OS X, GNU/Linux / BSD / Solaris, Debian /Ubuntu and Android.

+[Download the bundle for your device](https://geti2p.net/en/download) and install.
+That easy.